pdicerbo/P1.7/Results/Readme.rst

 .. image:: plots/final_comparison.png

 As one can see the PLASMA_DSYEV routine is the ones the yelds the best results.
+Actually we expect that MAGMA would produce the best results.
+However this library is still developing, and moreover the bandwidth between CPU and GPU is too big to produce better performances with respect to the multithread approach.